𝐒𝐡𝐨𝐫𝐭 𝐁𝐢𝐨𝐠𝐫𝐚𝐩𝐡𝐲 𝐨𝐟 𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝

 𝐂𝐨𝐧𝐪𝐮𝐞𝐬𝐭 𝐨𝐟 𝐓𝐚̄’𝐢𝐟

 The tribe of Thaqif was among the enemy at Hunayn.
-After that victory their city of Tā’if was besieged by the Muslims, and finally reduced.
+After that victory, their city of Tā’if was besieged by the Muslims and finally reduced.
 Then the Prophet appointed a governor of Makkah, and himself returned to Madīnah to the boundless joy of the Ansār, who had feared lest, now that he had regained his native city, he might forsake them and make Makkah the capital.

 𝐓𝐡𝐞 𝐓𝐚𝐛𝐮𝐤 𝐄𝐱𝐩𝐞𝐝𝐢𝐭𝐢𝐨𝐧

 In the ninth year of the Hijrah, hearing that an army was again being mustered in Syria, the Prophet called on all the Muslims to support him in a great campaign.
 The far distance, the hot season, the fact that it was harvest time and the prestige of the enemy caused many to excuse themselves and many more to stay behind without excuse.
 Those defaulters are denounced in the Qur’ān.
 But the campaign ended peacefully.
-The army advanced to Tabuk, on the confines of Syria, and then learnt that the enemy had not yet gathered.
+The army advanced to Tabuk, in the confines of Syria, and then learnt that the enemy had not yet gathered.

 𝐃𝐞𝐜𝐥𝐚𝐫𝐚𝐭𝐢𝐨𝐧 𝐨𝐟 𝐈𝐦𝐦𝐮𝐧𝐢𝐭𝐲

-Although Makkah had been conquered and its people were now Muslims, the official order of the pilgrimage had not been changed; the pagan Arabs performed it in their manner, and the Muslims in their manner.
+Although Makkah had been conquered and its people were now Muslims, the official order of the pilgrimage had not been changed; the pagan Arabs performed it in their manner and the Muslims in their manner.
 It was only after the pilgrims’ caravan had left Madīnah in the ninth year of the Hijrah, when Islām was dominant in North Arabia, that the Declaration of Immunity, as it is called, was revealed (Sūrah 9).

 The Prophet sent a copy of it by messenger to Abu Bakr, leader of the pilgrimage, with the instruction that Ali was to read it to the multitudes at Makkah.
 Its declaration was that after that year, Muslims only were to make the pilgrimage, exception being made for such idolaters as had a treaty with the Muslims and had never broken their treaty nor supported anyone against them.
 Such were to enjoy the privileges of their treaty for the term thereof, but when their treaty expired they would be as other idolaters.
-That proclamation marks the end of idol-worship in Arabia.
+That proclamation marks the end of idol worship in Arabia.

 𝐓𝐡𝐞 𝐘𝐞𝐚𝐫 𝐨𝐟 𝐃𝐞𝐩𝐮𝐭𝐚𝐭𝐢𝐨𝐧𝐬

-The ninth year of the Hijrah is called the Year of Deputations, because from all parts of Arabia deputations came to Madīnah to swear allegiance to the Prophet and to hear the Qur’ān.
+The ninth year of the Hijrah is called the Year of Deputations, because from all parts of Arabia, deputations came to Madīnah to swear allegiance to the Prophet and to hear the Qur’ān.
 The Prophet had become, in fact, the Ruler of Arabia, but his way of life remained as simple as before.
-He personally controlled every detail of organisation, judged every case and was accessible to every supplicant.
+He personally controlled every detail of the organisation, judged every case and was accessible to every supplicant.

 𝐓𝐡𝐞 𝐅𝐚𝐫𝐞𝐰𝐞𝐥𝐥 𝐏𝐢𝐥𝐠𝐫𝐢𝐦𝐚𝐠𝐞